ozchamo/YAKKO/README.md

         - nfsregistry     ->  Enable an existing NFS share as registry (persistent)
         - nfsmap          ->  Map an existing NFS share to a namespace
         - ingresscert     ->  Install an existing wildcard certificate
+        - emergency       ->  Retrieve certain aspects of state from master node
         - yakkotest       ->  Deploy the 'yakkotest' app on your cluster, to test the lot!!
 ```
 ---
 ## WHAT DOES THE YAKKO ARCHITECTURE LOOK LIKE?